datacarpentry/r-socialsci/_episodes/02-Reading text files.md

 library(readr)
 SN7577_tab <- read_delim("SN7577.tab", "\t", escape_double = FALSE, trim_ws = TRUE)
 ~~~
+{: .language-r}

-The 'library(readr)' line tells the R environment to import the 'readr' library of functions for use. the 'read.delim' function is part of the 'readr' library.
+The 'library(readr)' line tells the R environment to import the 'readr' library of functions for use. the `read.delim` function is part of the `readr` library.
 The `read_delim()` function is a generalised version of the read_csv().
-There are also a 'read_tsv' functions which is also derived from 'read_delim' and we could have used this directly from the console.
+There are also a `read_tsv` functions which is also derived from `read_delim` and we could have used this directly from the console.

 ~~~
 library(readr)